benignware/cssf/README.md

 # CSSF

 Use today's css now.
+CSS pre-processor ecosystem with focus on runtime computation

 CSSF enhances css by a set of functions that take care of your dynamic values at run-time, such as color shade or contrast and lots more.
 Did you even know that you can actually use conditions in calc?
 CSSF breaks it down to arithmetics.

 https://css-tricks.com/a-complete-guide-to-calc-in-css/